-Producing the UUF Forecast - 2015 Test Year
+Producing the UUF Forecast - 2016 Forecast Year

-- This evidence describes the forecast methodology and updates the forecast of Unbilled and Unaccounted-For Gas ("UUF") for the 2015 Test Year.
-The 2015 UUF forecast of 96,707 103m3 is part of the 2015 volumes budget, and will be used as the pivot point for the Unaccounted-For Variance Account ("UAFVA"). - 2.
-The UUF volumes are part of the annual volumetric adjustment which was proposed by the Company and approved by the Board's EB-2012-0459 Decision with Reasons dated July 17, 2014.
-Only the 2015 UUF is described in the evidence for this proceeding as the Company intends to update forecast UUF for 2016, 2017, and 2018 in subsequent annual adjustments as consistent with the EB-2012-0459 Decision. - 3.
+- This evidence describes the forecast methodology and updates the forecast of Unbilled and Unaccounted-For Gas ("UUF") for the 2016 forecast year.
+The 2016 UUF forecast of 109,290.7 103m3 is a component of the 2016 volumes budget which is part of the annual volumetric adjustment proposed by the Company and approved by the Board's EB-2012-0459 Decision with Reasons dated July 17, 2014. - 2.
 The UUF forecast is produced using a two-step process involving the forecast of both Unaccounted-For Gas ("UAF") and unbilled volumes.
-The 2015 UUF forecast is equal to the 2015 UAF forecast plus the expected difference between the December 2015 and December 2014 unbilled volumes (i.e., change in unbilled volumes).
-Both the UAF and unbilled volumes forecasts are generated using regression models. - UAF data for years prior to 2005 have been transformed to calendar year format in order to produce a calendar year UAF forecast.
+The 2016 UUF forecast is equal to the 2016 UAF forecast plus the expected difference between the December 2016 and December 2015 unbilled volumes (i.e., change in unbilled volumes).
+Both the UAF and unbilled volumes forecasts are generated using regression models. - 3.
+The 2016 UAF forecast has been generated by a methodology that relies on a trend variable rather than the previous method that utilized historical unlocked customers as a proxy for the distribution system.
+As the following evidence will demonstrate, the proposed methodology shows the highest relative accuracy compared to all the models tested for the purpose of producing the UAF forecast. - UAF data for years prior to 2005 have been transformed to calendar year format in order to produce a calendar year UAF forecast.
 For an explanation of the transformation of volumes from fiscal to calendar year format, please see EB-2006-0034, Exhibit C1, Tab 3, Schedule 1.

-Filed: 2014-11-28 EB-2014-0276 Exhibit D1 Tab 2 Schedule 3 Page 2 of 8
+Filed: 2015-09-28 EB-2015-0114 Exhibit D1 Tab 2 Schedule 3 Page 2 of 7